 The key factor i’ve learnt over the years is, different teams all “do agile” differently.

-Being agile in the true sense of the word is is not about the tools you use or process you put in place.
-It is about working in short iterations, learning from your progress, having a clear vision or problem to solve and communication.
+Being agile in the true sense of the word is not about the tools you use or the process you put in place.
+It is about working in short iterations, learning from your progress, having a clear vision or problem to solve and communicating.

 Learn from yesterday, live for today, hope for tomorrow.
 The important thing is not to stop questioning.”Albert Einstein